Charlie Brown's All Stars!: Plot

-After Charlie Brown's baseball team loses their first game of the season, all of his players quit.
+After Charlie Brown's baseball team loses its first game of the season, all of his players quit.
 After the players on his team agree to only rejoin if he is able to get some uniforms, Charlie Brown and his friend Linus start searching for a sponsor.
 Mr. Hennessy, the operator of the local hardware store, is willing to sponsor the team with new uniforms and offers to put them in an organized league.
 The excitement gets the better of Charlie Brown, and he eagerly tells the team the good news.
 However, Mr. Hennessy later informs Charlie Brown that the league allows neither girls nor dogs to play baseball.
 Unwilling to exclude the girls and Snoopy, Charlie Brown reluctantly declines Mr. Hennessey's offer.

 Linus tells Charlie Brown his teammates will not like the news, which gives Charlie Brown an idea: he won't tell them until after the next game, hoping their lifted spirits will help them win.
 Despite Linus' warning, Charlie Brown goes through with it, and the team starts the game well.

-By the 9th inning, Charlie Brown's team is behind by one point.
+By the 9th inning, Charlie Brown's team is behind by one run.
 Feeling overconfident, Charlie Brown attempts to steal home, but he fails to do so, causing his team to lose the game.
 Lucy and the others, furious, claim they would quit were it not for the league deal, Charlie Brown reluctantly reveals that he severed the contract, although he avoids explaining why.
-After he runs off, Linus berates the team by disclosing why Charlie Brown declined the offer, prompting Schroeder to add that the team never treats Charlie Brown well despite his willingness to sacrifice his dignity for the team.
-The others agree and decide to make it up to Charlie Brown by making him his own uniform out of Linus' security blanket.
+After his team storms off, Linus reveals why Charlie Brown declined the offer, prompting Schroeder to chew out the girls and Snoopy for quitting on Charlie Brown, stating the team treats him badly despite his willingness to sacrifice his dignity for them.
+The girls, now filled with regret, agree and decide to make it up to Charlie Brown by making him his own uniform out of Linus' security blanket.

 The special ends with Charlie Brown in the rain, waiting for people to arrive so they can start another game.